 We're more than the largest Adoption Center-Shelter in Southwest Washington, we also own and operate ReTails Thrift Store - the premiere Clark County thrifting experience!
-We believe in second chances - not only for pets, but for gently used home goods, clothing, books and much more!
-Shop and donate with ReTails Thrift Store - every purchase and donation supports the dogs and cats.
+We believe in second chances - not only for pets, but for gently used home goods, clothing, books and much more.
+Every purchase and donation supports the dogs and cats.

 rescue • return • restore • rehome • reconnect